Student Research and Professional Development Activity Fund

-Students must submit an online application form, a resume, and a statement of support from a faculty member most familiar with the student’s request (e.g., faculty mentor, instructor, dissertation chair, faculty member affiliated with or collaborating on the research/professional development activity, etc.).
+Students must submit an online application form, a resume, and a statement of support form from a faculty member most familiar with the student’s request (e.g., faculty mentor, instructor, dissertation chair, a faculty member affiliated with or collaborating on the research/professional development activity).
 This statement of support serves as faculty approval for the request.

 When deadlines fall on a weekend or holiday, the deadline is extended to the next business day.
-The SDAC will review applications prior to the end of the month and make recommendations to the Dean.
-The Dean will announce winners by the end of each month.
+The SDAC will review applications prior to the end of the month when applications are due and make recommendations to the Dean.
+The Dean will announce winners by the end of the month when awards are due.
 SDAC will provide periodic updates on funding availability to BCOE Awards website.Priority Applications Due:

 Students (and faculty) are expected to obtain Institutional Review Board (IRB) approval prior to collecting any data if the project includes research involving human or animal participants.
 Failure to obtain such approval will result in loss of funding.

 Students are responsible for ensuring that all proposal materials are complete.
 The SDAC will not consider late or incomplete applications.
 Applications will not be accepted via email.

 Upon completion of the project/conference, undergraduate and graduate students are required either to attend the KSU Symposium of Student Scholars (http://research.kennesaw.edu/our/presenting-publishing/student-scholars.php) OR to disseminate their research work in another venue (e.g., at a professional development workshop in their school or district, at a department meeting, and so on).

 In addition, students are required to submit a report of the work accomplished (e.g., a one-page reflection, PowerPoint, handouts) to the chair of the SDAC.
 Students who fail to submit this report will not be eligible for any future BCOE funding.